monsoonmaelstrom/book2/book2.md

 Giorgi elbows him.

 “What?
-It’s true,” he says rubbing at his ribs.
+It’s true,” he says, rubbing at his ribs.

 “Yeah,” Amelia agrees from where she’s standing next to Peter.
 “Definitely better.
 Whatever you did seems like it helped.”